Aeschylus’

 Oh, my ignorant son!

-You have rushed out with youthful audacity and, treating the Hellespond as if it were a slave, you have shackled the sacred waters of the Bosporous hoping to stop their flow!
+You have rushed out with youthful audacity and, treating the Hellespont as if it were a slave, you have shackled the sacred waters of the Bosporus hoping to stop their flow!

 You threw your hammered chains across its waters and made a broad bridge to have our mighty army cross it.